Creamy Chocolate-Banana Pie

 - 1 teaspoon rum extract

 - 1 teaspoon vanilla extract

 - Shaved unsweetened chocolate, optional

-- On a floured surface, roll pastry dough to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
-Trim pastry to 1/2 in. beyond rim of plate; flute edge.
+- On a floured surface, roll dough to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
+Trim crust to 1/2 in. beyond rim of plate; flute edge.
 Refrigerate 30 minutes.
 Preheat oven to 425°.

-- Line pastry with a double thickness of foil.
+- Line crust with a double thickness of foil.
 Fill with pie weights, dried beans or uncooked rice.
-Bake on a lower oven rack until edges are golden brown, about 20-25 minutes.
+Bake on a lower oven rack until edges are golden brown, 20-25 minutes.
 Remove foil and weights; bake until bottom is golden brown, about 4 minutes.
 Cool on a wire rack.

 - Meanwhile, in the top of a double boiler or a metal bowl over simmering water, mix 2/3 cup sugar, flour and gelatin.
 Whisk in half-and-half and egg yolks; cook, whisking constantly, until temperature reaches 160° and mixture is thick enough to coat a metal spoon.
 Remove from heat; whisk in sour cream and extracts.
 Transfer 3/4 cup mixture to a small bowl; stir in melted chocolate until blended.
 Refrigerate vanilla and chocolate mixtures until set but not firm, about 30 minutes.